naomifridman/Mine-Tweets-Google-Cloud-BigTable/GC_bigtable_dataproc_wordcount/README.md

 * Create Google Cloud account (choose "Individual"), enable billing and Google Cloud APIs
 * Select or create a GCP project.
 * Enable Google Cloud APIs in GCP->API & Services->Dushboard<br>, or choose enable all APi's in VM creation.
+* Create BigTable cluster, this is your data cluster, write the name.
 * initilize project parameters with: `gcloud init`
 * Install Java, Haddop, Maven
 <br>